7th (Merionethshire and Montgomeryshire) Battalion, Royal Welch Fusiliers: Honorary colonels

-Uniforms & insignia
+Uniforms and insignia

 The Montgomeryshire Rifle Volunteers wore Rifle green uniforms with black Patent leather accoutrements, except the 3rd (Welshpool) RVC which initially wore 'Volunteer grey' but may have changed to green once it joined the 1st Admin Bn.
 An officer's button of the 1st (Newtown) RVC from about 1860 shows the Welsh Dragon surrounded by a crowned Garter belt inscribed '1st NEWTOWN RIFLE' with 'VOLUNTEERS' on a scroll underneath.
 The Shako and pouch-belt plates and officers waistbelt clasps all have the dragon inside a crowned circular scroll inscribed '1st MONTGOMERYSHIRE RIFLE VOLUNTEERS'.
-An officer's pouch-belt plate of the 2nd (Welshpool) RVC of the same period has crossed Leeks and the numeral 2 within a crowed circular scroll inscribed '2nd MONTGOMERYSHIRE RIFLES'.
+An officer's pouch-belt plate of the 2nd (Welshpool) RVC of the same period has crossed Leeks and the numeral 2 within a crowned circular scroll inscribed '2nd MONTGOMERYSHIRE RIFLES'.
 The scroll is within an oak wreath, the arms of which are linked at the bottom by a scroll reading 'VOLUNTEERS'.
 A similar design probably appeared on the 2nd RVC's shako plates.

 The uniform of the 5th VB, South Wales Borders, was scarlet with the white facings of a line infantry regiment.
 The red shoulder straps were embroidered with '5' over 'V' over 'SWB'.
 The plate on the full-dress Home Service helmet bore the Welsh Dragon passant inside a circular scroll inscribe '5th VOLR.
 BATTN.
 SOUTH WALES BORDERERS', the whole surrounded by an open wreath and mounted on an eight-pointed star.
 The SWB other ranks' cap badge of a sphinx surrounded by a wreath of immortelles and laurel, with the letters 'SWB' on the lower part of the wreath, was modified with the letters '5VB' on the upper part.
 In 1905 the SWB was authorised to resume its traditional grass green facings.
 When the TF was formed and the unit transferred to become 7th Bn Royal Welsh Fusiliers, it adopted that regiment's blue facings on the full dress scarlet tunic.

 In 1908 Regimental Colours were authorised for TF battalions, the 7th Bn's carrying the single Battle Honour South Africa 1900–01.
 In 1925 TA battalions were allowed to add the battle honours of their parent regiments; in addition the RWF battalions were granted the privilege of wearing the regiment's back flash (five black ribbons below the back of the collar).

 When reformed as AA artillery the regiment wore 95 (AA) AGRA's formation sign of a blue shield with a blue silhouette of an aircraft in a white semi-circle at the top, below which was an upright red shell decorated with a blue fuze and driving bands, all representing an AA shell in flight towards its target, an aircraft in the clouds.

 In 1953 the LAA regiment was authorised to resume the black five-ribboned RWF flash below the back collar of the No 1 dress and battledress, as well as the RWF cap badge and buttons.